spathak99/goApp/README.md

 # goApp
-Building a basic social media app in go
+Building an app for weightlifters in go and react native